brigiari/brigiari/README.md

 ## Hi there!
 I'm a medical doctor specializing in Medical Statistics and Biometrics @ University of Padova
 Dep.
 Cardiac, Thoracic, Vascular Sciences and Public Health
-Unit of Biostatistics, Epidemiology and Public Health.
+Unit of Biostatistics, Epidemiology and Public Health

 My interests are:
 - Clinical epidemiology
 - R programming
 - Data science
-- Cycling
+- :bike: Cycling

 How to reach me: [LinkedIn](https://www.linkedin.com/in/brigiari/)
 <!--